rokbenko/ai-playground/README.md

  - **Fixing minor issues**: Found a typo, grammatical error, or other small issue?
 Feel free to open a pull request to fix them directly.
  - **Making suggestions**: Have an idea how I can enhance my tutorials or topics I should cover?
 Share your thoughts by creating a new issue outlining your suggestion.
 I'll carefully consider all reasonable ideas.

+To [contribute](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project), do the following:
+ 1. Fork this repository.
+ 2. Make your desired changes.
+ 3. Create a commit and push the changes.
+ 4. Create a pull request.

-To [contribute](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project), simply fork my repository, make your desired changes, push the changes, make a pull request, and I'll review it as soon as possible.
+I'll review your pull request and get back to you as soon as possible.

 <br>